WyattJordan/comp_vs_coop/README.md

-# Is the world in harmony or discord?
 # Are humans inherently good or evil?
 In order to find out let's accept some absurd premises:
 1. Goodness is embodied by partnering with others regardless of motivation (i.e. cooperation)
 2. Evil is embodied by resisting others regardless of motivation (i.e. competition)
-3. Relationships between
-3. If there is more cooperation in the world than competition
+3. There is an even distribution of cooperative and competitive relationships in a population (i.e. if there is more cooperation than competition in the whole population then most individuals also have more cooperation than competition).

-good intro
-"some of us lie awake at night wondering different things..."
-"is the world more friendly or aggressive?"
-Let's do some data visualization to find out (PSA: the methods used are a gross oversimplification).
+4. A person is considered "good" if they are more cooperative than competitive with others and evil otherwise.

-# How
+# How can we calculate this?
 Let's begin by calculating the number of competitive and cooperative relationships between a set of teams.The number of cooperative relationships in team <img src="https://latex.codecogs.com/gif.latex?i"/> with size <img src="https://latex.codecogs.com/gif.latex?n_i"/> is <img src="https://latex.codecogs.com/gif.latex?n_{i\_coop}"/> which can be calculated as the number of links in the network of team members where every member is a node connected to all other members (a perfectly dense graph).

 <p align="center">